 Here you’ll find an honest review of it, because I am not promoting it.
 And the reason being is that I think it’s not worth your time and I’m going to explain exactly why.

-Rapid Content Wizard (RCW) in a nutshell:
+Rapid Content Wizard in a nutshell:

-The theory behind RCW is that in SEO, content creation is basically key to ranking on search engines and receiving traffic.
-RCW’s job is to make content creation very simple since it does everything for you.
+Rapid Content Wizard’s job is to make content creation very simple since it does everything for you.
 You just take the spun content it creates, put it on your website and enjoy the rewards.

 That is theory.
-Here’s the reality however:
+Here’s the reality and why this is a bad idea:

 Any sort of spun content not only looks bad on your site because the wording doesn’t really make any sense, but furthermore, this approach to SEO does not make your website look good in Google’s eyes.
 I’m not sure about Bing or Yahoo, but since Google gets the majority of all visitors, let’s just use them as an example.